 Taxes are a crucial component of a country’s international competitiveness.

-New Zealand on second place of OECD's most competitive tax systems
+New Zealand on the second place of OECD's most competitive tax systems

 Structure and rate of corporate taxes, cost recovery of business investment, property taxes, income taxes, and tax rules for foreign earnings are some of the factors that determine the competitiveness of a tax system in comparison to other countries.